stevenrskelton/stevenrskelton.github.io/_posts/2023-11-20-sbt-parallel-compile-optimization-quill-subprojects.md

 |      No      |         > 6GB         |     15:46 |       13:53 | 13:39 | 41:52 |
 |     Yes      |         3 GB          |     10:56 |        9:18 |  9:29 | 13:14 |

-Reductions in Heap had the most significant affect on compilations on the standard GitHub Action runners.
+Reductions in Heap had the most significant effect on compilations on the standard GitHub Action runners.
 With SBT configured to use all 7GB available, compilations within GitHub CI/CD reached an average of 16:48 in length with continual warnings about GC CPU usage under all garbage collectors.
 After optimization GitHub compilation times dropped to 11:11, which is a **33%** improvement, matching our local build server.

 ## Garbage Collection and JVM Configurations

-Additional optimizations are possible unrelated to sub-project parallelization with regards to JVM configuration.
+Additional optimizations are possible unrelated to subproject parallelization within JVM configuration.
 The latest JRE available, `openjdk-bin-21`, improved compilation times from 9:52 to 9:18, **5.7%** improvement from `openjdk-bin-17`.